Siletz Reservation: Tribal events

 The Siletz reservation is home to many tribal programs.
 The most prominent is the annual celebration held in Siletz on top of Government Hill, the Nesika Illahee Pow-wow.
 This event happens during the second weekend of August.
 The pow-wow opens up every year with a parade and leads into the celebration that lasts all weekend.
 Siletz is also home to many other cultural events such as a culture camp, youth activities, and activities for elders.
 The reservation also houses the Siletz dance house where solstice celebrations take place along with many other events like weddings and coming-of-age ceremonies.

 Education

 There is one K-12th grade school in Siletz, the Siletz Valley Charter School also known as the Siletz Valley Early College Academy.
 The school had been closed for many years but reopened in 2006 due to funding provided by Chinook Winds Casino.
 It is a public school within the Lincoln County School District.

 Casino gambling

-Since the late 20th century, the confederated Siletz tribes have established casino gambling on its lands and generated monies for its people's welfare, as well as contributing to county needs.
+Since the late 20th century, the confederated Siletz tribes have established casino gambling on their land, generating income for the welfare of the tribal population, as well as contributing to county needs.